 The Dublin University Biological Association – traditionally known as “The Bi”, more recently known as Biosoc – is the society of medical students at Trinity College Dublin, the University of Dublin.

-The society is the primary social and academic society for medics within the College, and is one of the largest and oldest boasting an annual membership of over 600 undergraduates and having been established in 1874, it is currently in its 144th Session.
+Biosoc is the leading social and academic society for medics within the College, and is one of the largest and oldest in Ireland, having been established in 1874, and boasting an annual membership of over 850 undergraduates.
+It is currently in its 149th Session.

-Medical societies have existed at Trinity on-and-off since 1801, but in the early years they tended to have short-lived existences.
-The most notable precursor, the Dublin University Medico-Chirurgical Society was established in early 1868, and was well supported with 14 Vice-Presidents and 136 Ordinary Members by 1869.
-The name of the first President is lost, but the second and third presidents were the Regius Professor of Surgery, Robert Adams, and the Regius Professor of Physic William Stokes, respectively.
-The active role taken by these greats in the running of the society probably speaks to the regard in which it was held by contemporaries.
+Medical societies have existed at Trinity since 1801, but in the early years, they tended to have short-lived existences.
+The most notable precursor, the Dublin University Medico-Chirurgical Society was established in early 1868 and was well supported with 14 Vice-Presidents and 136 Ordinary Members by 1869.
+The name of the first President is lost, but the second and third presidents were the Regius Professor of Surgery, Robert Adams, and the Regius Professor of Physic, William Stokes, respectively.
+It is clear from the surviving records that these esteemed professors took an active role in the running of the society, which speaks to the high regard to which it was held by its contemporaries.

 The Association in its current form was established on 27 January 1874 under the guidance of Dr Alexander Macalister, Professor of Zoology and Comparative Anatomy, and the other Professors of Natural Science to promote original scientific investigations by undergraduates “in every branch of Biology”.
 Meetings were held at 5 Trinity College on the first Tuesday of every month to read and discuss papers on anatomical, zoological and botanical topics, with “tea to be had at seven-thirty, and the chair to be taken at eight.”, the annual membership fee was five shillings.